-If you plan on vacuuming carpets, then you may want to think twice on whether to get a beater bar vacuum or a powerhead one.
+If you plan on vacuuming carpets, then you may want to think twice about whether to get a beater bar vacuum or a powerhead one.
 Beater bars work on carpets but aren’t particularly “friendly.”
 They may end up pulling out more fibers than dislodging dust.
 This could potentially create bald patches on your carpeting.
-The only time a beater bar should ever be used is on low-pile carpets such as in office spaces, hallways, and theaters.
+The only time a beater bar should ever be used is on low-pile carpets such as in-office spaces, hallways, and theaters.

 Things to Consider

 If you think a beater bar is what you need, then you may have a difficult time finding the right backpack vacuum with a beater bar since many companies have made the switch to powerheads and turbo brushes.
 However, there are beater head vacuum cleaner models out there.
 Make sure you pay close attention to the following features and specs.

 Like powerhead agitator brushes, the beater bar can spin at a rate of over 5,000 RPM.
 For low-pile carpets, even a low-speed beater bar of around 3,000 RPM would suit be A-OK.

 ON/OFF Switch or Button

 Since beater bars can damage your beautiful hardwood flooring, you should find a model that comes with an ON/OFF switch or button.
 This will increase the versatility of the tool by allowing it to work on any surface without the risk of leaving deep gashes in its wake.

 Let’s talk about one of the major internal components of vacuum cleaners – the filter.
 In this section, we’ll go over HEPA filters and why your home may need them.
 We’ll also discuss the various types of HEPA filters available and in what situations they’ll work best.